ruben2020/codequery/README.md

 Please read the HOWTO file provided for each platform.
 The workflow looks like this:
 ![CodeQuery workflow](doc/workflow.png)

+## How do I generate whole-program call graphs or UML class diagrams?

+CodeQuery cannot do this at the moment.

+To generate whole-program call graphs, please use [GNU cflow](https://www.gnu.org/software/cflow/) or [CodeViz](http://www.csn.ul.ie/~mel/projects/codeviz/) for C and C++.
+For Java, there is [Javashot](http://code.google.com/p/javashot/).

+To generate whole-program UML class diagrams for various object-oriented languages, please use [tags2uml](https://github.com/ruben2020/tags2uml).

 ## Are there any known limitations?